 The Center on Democracy, Development, and the Rule of Law engages with a number of undergraduate student organizations who are exploring themes and regional issues aligned with the Center's own research agenda.
-In this capacity, CDDRL serves as a resource for strategic mentorship, event co-sponsorship, and general guidance for students interested in international affairs.
-Below are some of the student-led organizations CDDRL works closely with throughout the academic year.

 The American Middle Eastern Network for Dialogue at Stanford (AMENDS) is a student initiative at Stanford University that enables the most promising youth change agents from across the Middle East, North Africa, and the United States to learn from each other, advance their work, and share - through TEDTM style talks - their ideas and experiences with the world.